NoroffFEU/development-platforms/2-mysql-caste-study.md

 Some of the main security features are:

-- User authentication: Access to the database can be controlled by the use of username and password authentication.
+- User authentication: Access to the database can be controlled by the use of a username and password authentication.
 - Access control: A user can be granted specific access privileges such as the ability to read write or execute specific commands.
 - Encryption: MySQL uses different forms of encryption for data in transit such as SSL (Secure Sockets Layer), TSL (Transport Layer Security) and AES (Advanced Encryption Standard) for data at rest.
-- Data validation: Provided constraints such as primary keys, foreign keys and checks helps preventing corruption and keeps the data accurate, valid and consistent.
+- Data validation: Provided constraints such as primary keys, foreign keys, and checks help prevent corruption and keep the data accurate, valid, and consistent.
 - Auditing: You can log and monitor user activities to detect suspicious behavior
 - Firewall: Access to a MySQL server can be restricted with the use of firewalls and allowing only authorized connections.

-Note that it's important to configure your own security-best-practices to ensure that the data is secure.
+Note that it's important to configure your security-best-practices to ensure that the data is secure.

 #### Scalability

 MySQL supports large databases.
-There are databases with over 50 million records, 200,000 tables and around 5 billion rows.
+There are databases with over 50 million records, 200,000 tables, and around 5 billion rows.
 The maximum number of tables is generally limited by the storage engine used.

 #### Connectivity